GoekeLab/xpore/README.md

 --threads 4 > nanopolish/eventalign.txt
 ```

-Finally, we need to preprocess the data for each data set using `xpore-dataprep`.
+3. Third, we need to preprocess the data for each data set using `xpore-dataprep`.
 Within each dataset directory, run
 ```sh
 $xpore-dataprep --eventalign nanopolish/eventalign.txt \
         --summary nanopolish/summary.txt \